PRACTICE

 loved one with mental illness (past or present)

-life transitions (puberty, marriage, pregnancy, postpartum, parent, menopause, etc.)
+life transitions (puberty, marriage, pregnancy, postpartum, parenthood, menopause, etc.)

 Melina also has extensive experience in three areas.

-1) Prenatal and postpartum support (for women and men).
+1) Pregnancy and postpartum support (for women and men).

 The concerns may include;